LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_4.md

 In the next section we will create a rule our first rule using standard seclang format and then we will create a rule again using the CrowdSec AppSec Rule Language.

-**Within the codebase Outofband rules can **never** become disruptive because by the time the outofband is evaluated, the remediation component has already been called.
+**Within the codebase Outofband rules can **never** become disruptive because by the time the outofband is evaluated, the remediation component has already been informed to disrupt or not.